-To be considered for admission to the combined bachelor's/master's pathway program, students must have completed at least 75- credits in the bachelor's degree program at FIU and meet the admissions criteria for the graduate degree program to which they are applying.
+Combined B.A. in International Relations/M.A in International Studies Pathway completed at least 75- credits in the bachelor's degree program at FIU and meet the admissions criteria for the graduate degree program to which they are applying.
 Students need only apply once to the combined degree program, but the application must be submitted to Graduate Admissions before the student starts the last 30 credits of the bachelor's degree program.
 A student admitted to the combined degree program will be considered to have undergraduate status until the student applies for graduation from their bachelor's degree program.
 Upon conferral of the bachelor's degree, the student will be granted graduate status.
 Only 5000-level or higher courses, and no more than the number of credits specified by the program catalog, may be applied toward both degrees.